Infrared and visible image fusion using Latent Low-Rank Representation: Introduction

 \section{Introduction}

 In multi-sensor image fusion field, the infrared and visible image fusion is an important task.
-It has been widely used in many applications, such as surveillance, object detection and target recogintion.
+It has been widely used in many applications, such as surveillance, object detection and target recognition.
 The main purpose of image fusion is to generate a single image which contains the complementary information from multiple images of the same scene\cite{Shutao2017}.
 In infrared and visible image fusion, it is a key problem to extract the saliency object from infrared image and visible image.
 Many fusion methods have been proposed recently.

-As we all know, the most commonly used methods in image fusion are multi-scale transforms, such as discrete wavelet transform(DWT)\cite{DWT2005}, contourlet trnsform\cite{contourlet2010}, shift-invariant shearlet transform\cite{shearlet2014} and quaternion wavelet transform\cite{quaternion_wavelet2013} etc. Due to the conventional tansform methods do not have enough detail preservation ability, Luo et al.\cite{nonshearlet2017} proposed a fusion method based on contextual statistical similarity and nonsubsampled shearlet transform which can obtain the local structure information from source image and get good fusion performance.
-For infrared and visible image fusion, Bavirisetti et al.\cite{twoscale2016} proposed a fusion method based on two-scale decomposition and saliency detection, they used mean filter and median filter to extract the base layers and detail layers, and used visual saliency to obtain weight maps.
+As we all know, the most commonly used method in image fusion are multi-scale transforms, such as discrete wavelet transform(DWT)\cite{DWT2005}, contourlet transform\cite{contourlet2010}, shift-invariant shearlet transform\cite{shearlet2014} and quaternion wavelet transform\cite{quaternion wavelet2013} etc. Due to the conventional transform methods has not enough detail preservation ability, Lou et al. \cite{luo2016novel} \cite{nonshearlet2017} proposed a fusion method based on contextual statistical similarity and nonsubsampled shearlet transform which can obtain the local structure information from source image and get good fusion performance.
+For infrared and visible image fusion, Bavirisetti et al.\cite{twoscale2016} proposed a fusion method based on two-scale decomposed and salient detection, they used mean filter and median filter to extract the base layers and detail layers, and used visual salient to obtain weight maps.
 Finally, the fused image is obtained by calculating these three parts.
-Besides above methods, Zhang et al.\cite{morphological2017} proposed a morphological gradient based fusion method.
-This method used different morphological gradient operator to obtain the focus region, defocus region and focus boundary region, respectively.
+Besides, Zhang et al.\cite{morphological2017} proposed a morphological gradient based fusion method.
+This method used the different morphological gradient operator to obtain the focus region, defocus region and focus boundary region, respectively.
 Then the fused image is obtained by using an appropriate fusion strategy.
 Besides, Luo et al.\cite{Luo2017JVCIR} proposed an novel image fusion method based on HOSVD and edge intensity.
-A fuzzy transform based fusion method was proposed by Manchanda et al.\cite{Manchanda2018}.
-These methods obtain better fusion performance in both subjective and objective evaluation.
+And a fuzzy transform based fusion method was proposed by Manchanda et al.\cite{Manchanda2018}.
+These methods both obtain better fusion performance in subjective and objective evaluation \cite{zheng2006nearest}\cite{sun2011quantum}\cite{wang2003initial}.

 Recently, with the rise of compressed sensing, image fusion methods based on representation learning has attracted great attention.
 The most common methods of representation learning are sparse representation(SR).
 Zong et al.\cite{medicalclassified2017} proposed a novel medical image fusion method based on SR. The Histogram of Oriented Gradient(HOG) features were used to classify the image patches and learn several sub-dictionaries.
 Then this method used the $l_1$-norm and choose-max strategy to reconstruct fused image.
 In addition, there are many methods based on combining SR and other tools which are pulse coupled neural network(PCNN)\cite{ivsr2014}, low-rank representation(LRR)\cite{lrr2017} and shearlet transform\cite{ivsidt2016}.
 In sparse domain, the joint sparse representation \cite{jsrsd2017} and cosparse representation\cite{gao2017} were also applied into image fusion.